 - Who needs a Massachusetts hoisting license?

-- How do you obtain a hoisting license in Massachusetts?
+- How do you obtain a MA hoisting license?

 Starting with the first question, let’s talk about who needs a hoisting license.